-- 1. to consider appeals by students who have been: - a) suspended for academic reasons and have been denied readmittance or - b) denied requests for retroactive withdrawal from all courses or - c) been denied a late withdrawal from a single course - 2. to consider grade appeals - 3. to make recommendations on policies, procedures, and standards for academic probation and suspension and readmission, retroactive withdrawal from all courses, late withdrawal from one course, and grade appeals; and make recommendations to Academic Policies and Standards Board (APSB) for appropriate processes of approval;

-- 1. Provost or Provost's appointee (voting on all appeals). - 2.
+- 1. to consider appeals by students who have been: - a) suspended for academic reasons and have been denied readmittance or - b) denied requests for retroactive withdrawal from all courses or - c) been denied a late withdrawal from a single course - 2. to consider grade appeals - 3. to make recommendations on policies, procedures, and standards for academic probation and suspension and readmission, retroactive withdrawal from all courses, late withdrawal from one course, and grade appeals; and make recommendations to Academic Policies and Standards Board (APSB) for appropriate processes of approval; - b.
+Membership: - 1.
+Provost or Provost's appointee (voting on all appeals). - 2.
 Dean of Student Services and Enrollment Management or appointed representative (non-voting on grade appeals). - 3.
 Representative of the University APSB (selected by APSB, voting on all appeals). - 4.
 Two students appointed by ASG (non-voting on grade appeals). - 5.
 One ranked academic faculty member from each electing unit other than the Library, elected by the unit (4 total, voting on all appeals). - 6.
-For grade appeals, an additional ranked faculty member (voting), chosen to ensure that the appropriate disciplinary perspective is adequately represented, chosen with input from a) the faculty member who assigned the grade and b) that faculty member's chair.
+For grade appeals, an additional ranked faculty member (voting), chosen to ensure that the appropriate disciplinary perspective is adequately represented, chosen with input from a) the faculty member who assigned the grade and b) that faculty member's chair. - 7.
+Any voting member for grade appeals, suspensions, re-admittance, retro-active full withdrawal, late single-course withdrawal must be available for sessions during May and June each year. - c.
+Duties/Procedures: - 1.
+Convened by the chair regularly, not less than once a semester during the academic year, and otherwise as needed.

-- 1. Convened by the chair regularly, not less than once a semester during the academic year, and otherwise as needed. - 2.
-Solicits and analyzes input from faculty concerning the processes for the appeals that the committee considers. - 3.
+- 2. Solicits and analyzes input from faculty concerning the processes for the appeals that the committee considers. - 3.
 Recommends to APSB on policies and procedures related to academic probation and suspension, retroactive withdrawal, late withdrawal from a single course, and grade appeals. - 4.
 When the board is considering specific appeals, the appropriate offices will provide documentation and information, including appropriate information from the faculty concerned. - 5.
 When decisions about individual appeals have been made, the representatives of the appropriate offices will communicate decisions of the board to students and other involved parties. - 6.
 For decisions about individual appeals, a quorum consisting of a majority of the members eligible to vote on the appeal in question shall be required.